 CDISC instructors come from a variety of professional backgrounds and are located across seven countries and three continents.
 Our instructors work for pharmaceutical companies, CROs, consultancy firms, academic institutions and undergo a rigorous qualification process to teach CDISC-authorized courses.

-Nancy Brucken is a Standards Engineer in the Data Standards and Innovations group at Syneos Health, responsible for ADaM implementation, compliance and internal tool development.
+Nancy Brucken is a Standards Engineer on the Data Standards team at Clinical Solutions Group, Inc., responsible for ADaM implementation, compliance and internal tool development.
 She has been an ADaM team member since 2011, a contributor to the OCCDS v1.0, Rheumatoid Arthritis Therapeutic Area, ADaM IG v1.2 and Traceability sub-teams, serves as co-leader of the ADQRS sub-team, and received a CDISC award for Outstanding Contributions to Standards Development in 2017.
 Nancy has been a frequent presenter and seminar/workshop instructor on ADaM-related topics at various industry conferences.

-Nate is Vice President - Clinical Programming and Data Standards at The Griesser Group.
-Nate is the current CDISC ADaM team lead, a member of the CDISC TLC (Technical Leadership Committee), one of the ADaM trainers and a member of the SDS Oncology and Compliance subteams.
-Nate is also a co-lead of several PhUSE teams and is the ADaM lead for many CFAST Therapeutic Area User Guides (TAUGs).
-He has been a member of the ADaM team since 2005, a member of the ADaM Leadership Team since its creation, and has been “doing CDISC” since 2004.
-Nate has been involved in ADaM Education since its inception from the development of the training material to giving public, private, and FDA ADaM training courses.
+Nate Freimark is Vice President - Clinical Programming and Data Standards at The Griesser Group.
+Nate was the CDISC ADaM team lead from 2010-2017, a member of the CDISC GGG (Global Governance Group), one of the ADaM trainers and a member of the SDS Oncology, QS and Compliance subteams.
+Nate is also a member of several PhUSE teams (working on improving data quality and site selection standards) and the ADaM lead for many CFAST Therapeutic Area User Guides (TAUGs).
+He has been a member of the ADaM team since 2005, a member of the ADaM Leadership Team since it’s creation, and has been “doing CDISC” since 2004.
+Nate has been involved in ADaM Education since it’s inception from the development of the training material to giving public, private, and FDA ADaM training courses.

 Nate is also a lead programmer who has worked on numerous projects involving the creation of SDTM and ADaM datasets (and associated defines) as well as the tables, listings, and graphs created based upon them dating back to 2004.
 He works closely with other project team members within The Griesser Group and outside of The Griesser Group to produce a quality product on time.
 He has extensive experience with a broad range of therapeutic areas including anti-infective, oncology, and pain management studies.

 Kit Howard has over 30 years of experience in many facets of clinical research, including the development of data and process standards for exploratory through post-marketing clinical trials.
-She is the currently Director of Education for CDISC, both developing and presenting online and classroom training.
-She is actively involved in data capture and regulatory submission data standards for drug, biologic and medical device research, and serves as co-leader of CDISC’s Medical Device Standards Development team.
-She also serves on the CDASH Leadership team, the CDASH Governance Committee, and the SDTM Governance committee.
+She joined CDISC staff 6 years ago, but first volunteered with CDASH beginning in 2007.
+She is currently Senior Director of Education and Standards Development for CDISC, both developing and presenting online and classroom training.
+She is actively involved in data capture and regulatory submission data standards for drug, biologic and medical device research, with particular interest in their use by both regulated industry and academia.
+She serves as co-leader of CDISC’s Medical Device Standards Development team, as well as participating in CDASH, CDISC’s Global Governance Group, and most recently on CDISC’s COVID-19 development of guides for new and ongoing clinical research during the pandemic.

-Kit is active in the professional community, speaking frequently at conferences, presenting standards and quality-related talks and webinars, and developing public health and clinical research informatics online courses for Michigan State University.
-Previous to joining CDISC, Kit worked as Kestrel Consultants, where she guided research organizations in evaluating their data standards-readiness and in designing and implementing standards, specializing in "protocol through clinical study report" implementations that incorporated both process and CDISC standards.
+Kit is active in the professional community, speaking at conferences, presenting standards and quality-related talks and webinars.
+Prior to joining CDISC’s staff, she developing public health and clinical research informatics online courses for Michigan State University, and spent 10 years as Kestrel Consultants, where she guided research organizations in evaluating their data standards-readiness and in designing and implementing standards, specializing in "protocol through clinical study report" implementations that incorporated both process and CDISC standards.

 Sam Hume leads the CDISC Data Science team, which collaborates with CDISC staff and stakeholders to develop tools and standards that support clinical and translational data science.
-Dr. Hume directs delivery of the CDISC SHARE metadata repository that houses all CDISC standards, co-leads the CDISC Data Exchange Standards team, and leads the CDISC RWD efforts.
-He holds a doctorate in information systems.
+Dr. Hume directs delivery of the CDISC Library, our standards metadata repository, co-leads the CDISC Data Exchange Standards team, and leads the CDISC Real World Data efforts.
+He has 25 years’ experience in clinical research informatics and has held a number of senior technology positions in the biopharmaceutical industry.
+Dr. Hume holds a doctorate in Information Systems.

 Kristin Kelly is an Associate Director at Pinnacle 21 in the Clinical Data Standards group.
 Kristin has over 10 years of experience working in the pharmaceutical industry primarily focused on clinical data standards.
 Prior to joining Pinnacle, Kristin was an Associate Director at Merck in the Global Clinical Data Standards (GCDS) group.
 She was also worked a consultant in Data Standards Consulting (DSC) for Accenture (formerly Octagon Research Solutions).
 She provides guidance on CDASH and SDTM standards to both internal project teams and external clients.
 Kristin is also involved with the CDISC SDS team, CFAST Initiative TAUG teams, SEND Core Team, as well as several PhUSE CSS Working Groups.
 Kristin has led several SDTM conversion projects for submission to both CDER and CBER that have resulted in FDA approvals.
 Kristin holds a B.S. in Biology from Saint Joseph’s University.

 Sandra is a Senior Principal Clinical Data Standards Consultant at PRA Health Sciences, helping implement ADaM.
-She is the ADaM Team Lead, part of the ADaM Leadership Team (ALT) and reviews draft ADaM documents with a focus on the fundamental principle of traceability.
-Previously, Sandra led the ADaM sub-team for the Occurrence Data Structure (OCCDS) v1.0 and co-led the finalization of ADaMIG v1.1.
-An active ADaM team member since 2001, she proposed structures that later became ADSL and OCCDS.
+She is a former ADaM Team Lead, and previously led the ADaM sub-team for the Occurrence Data Structure (OCCDS) v1.0 and co-led the finalization of ADaMIG v1.1.
+An active ADaM team member since 2001, she proposed structures that later became ADSL and OCCDS and reviews draft ADaM documents with a focus on the fundamental principle of traceability.
 Sandra has worked in the pharma/biotech industry since 1993, at both sponsor and vendor organizations, in a variety of roles, including programmer, statistician, data manager, and filing team lead.

-Dr. Erin Muhlbradt is a contractor for the National Cancer Institute’s Enterprise Vocabulary Services (NCI EVS) and is the NCI EVS project lead for the Clinical Data Interchange Standards Consortium (CDISC) terminologies.
-Erin has over 5 years’ experience in the bioinformatics and pharmaceutical industries, including data standardization, database and metadata repository development, and terminology development.
+Dr. Erin Muhlbradt is a contractor for the US National Cancer Institute’s Enterprise Vocabulary Services (NCI EVS) and is the NCI EVS and CDISC project lead for CDISC terminology development.
+Dr. Muhlbradt has over 10 years’ experience in the bioinformatics and pharmaceutical industries, with skills including terminology development, standards development, database and metadata repository development, and data modeling.

-She manages a team at EVS that is responsible for the development and maintenance of CDISC controlled vocabularies in use by the pharmaceutical industry and the US Food and Drug Administration (FDA).
-Her duties include project management, biomedical and clinical trial subject matter expertise, terminology development, quarterly terminology publications, managing the CDISC terminology change request mechanism, and developing the content around the CDISC metadata repository.
-Previously, Erin was a doctoral candidate at Georgetown University in the Tumor Biology department and she performed her thesis work in laboratories at Georgetown University and Columbia University.
+She manages a team at EVS that is responsible for the development, publication, and maintenance of CDISC controlled vocabularies in use by the pharmaceutical industry and mandated by the US Food and Drug Administration (FDA) and Japanese Pharmaceuticals and Medical Devices Agency (PMDA).
+Her duties include project management, biomedical and clinical subject matter expertise, terminology development, quarterly terminology publications, and management of the CDISC terminology change request mechanism.
+Previously, Erin was a doctoral candidate at Georgetown University in the Tumor Biology department and she performed her thesis work in prostate cancer cell signaling in laboratories at Georgetown University (Washington, DC) and Columbia University (New York, NY).

 Jerry is currently SDTM and CDASH Implementation Advisor for Data Standards Consulting, a Talent Mine Group.
 Jerry previously worked for the Accenture Life Sciences Data Standards Consulting group starting in January 2009 after 15 years in clinical data management at Procter and Gamble Pharmaceuticals.
 During his time with P&G, Jerry was involved in getting several new drugs and indications through the clinical-trial process and ultimate submission.
 He presented at numerous investigator meetings across the US and throughout Europe.
 With P&G, he was also active within the industry, representing P&G at the e-Clinical Forum (in both the US and Europe), where he presented a number of papers on electronic data capture and data warehousing.